About Estate Planning

 Direct how personal items and sentimental belongings should be handled

-Without a Will, Colorado law decides who receives your assets—and the process often becomes more costly and stressful for your family.
+Without a will, Colorado law decides who receives your assets.
+The process often becomes far more costly and stressful for your family.

 Avoid probate